Picture this.

 That moment is your handshake.
 Your first impression.
 Your one shot to say, "Yes.
 We're the right people for this."
 The question is: does your website actually do that?

-“Your Website Isn’t a Billboard.
-Stop Treating It Like One!”
+“Your Website Is a Billboard.
+It Should Stand Out!”

 Your website works around the clock, seven days a week, without a lunch break or a sick day.
-The real question is whther it’s working for you - or just existing.
+The real question is whether it’s working for you - or against you.

 The Real Job of Your Website Content